-So what exactly did we just do?
-Let’s explore the parameters and values we entered here:
+The parameters used are explained below:

-–resource-group is the name of the resource group we just created.
+–resource-group is the name of the resource group we just created

-–name is the name of the cluster to identify it.
+–name is the name of the cluster to identify it

-–node-count is the number of nodes we want for our cluster.
+–node-count is the number of nodes we want for our cluster

-–node-vm-size is the name of the instance type we choose.
-It’s better to be specific here to avoid potential problems with the limitations of our subscription.
+–node-vm-size is the name of the instance type we choose

-–generate-ssh-keys will generate SSH keys on your local machine so it’s easier for you to connect to any node if need be.
+–generate-ssh-keys will generate SSH keys on your local machine so it’s easier for you to connect to any node if need be

-Specifying only those arguments means that Azure will use the default values for things like networking or monitoring that we saw when creating the cluster in the portal.
-Let’s keep it simple for now, but in case you want to explore the other arguments, you can take a look at the docs.
+Specifying only those arguments means that Azure will use the default values for things like networking or monitoring.
+Finally Azure will create the cluster.

-In the meantime, Azure will create the cluster.
-Mine took twenty minutes or so to finish.
-And that’s it!
-You created the cluster with just two commands.
-Now let’s make sure the cluster is actually working.

 Accessing the Kubernetes UI locally

-Whether you created the cluster using the portal, the command line, or both, the following instructions will work to access the Kubernetes dashboard.
-This is where you need to have the latest version of Azure CLI and kubetcl installed and configured.
+Whether you created the cluster using the portal, the command line, or both, instructions will are to be followed to access the Kubernetes dashboard.
+It is required to have the latest version of Azure CLI and kubetcl installed and configured.

-1. Download cluster credentials
+Download cluster credentials

-Start by downloading the cluster credentials to your computer by running this command:
+Firstly download the cluster credentials to your computer by running the below given command: